 - Attempt to power on or run the drive.
 Plugging in a water-damaged hard drive could cause further damage to the drive.
 If there is still moisture in the circuit board, you could cause a short-circuit.
 If the hard drive’s innards are compromised, you could cause severe damage to the platters.
 Plugging a shorted hard drive into your computer can cause further damage to other parts of the computer, such as the motherboard or power supply unit, as well.

 - Bury it in rice.
 This technique is often used for phones.
 But phones are much more water-resistant than hard drives and can afford to be left to air-dry.
-Sticking your hard drive in a bowl of rice will do you no good.
+Sticking your hard drive that has been exposed to laptop water damage, in a bowl of rice will do you no good.
 In fact, allowing your hard drive to sit while you try to suck the moisture out of it is very counterproductive to our data recovery efforts.
 For the efficacy of the rice technique in general, see below.

 - Try to use software data recovery tools.
 For starters, you should not be plugging in your hard drive in the first place.
 Secondly, these tools are only good for addressing logical data loss.
 They have little to no fault tolerance if your drive has a mechanical issue.